MSLebrasseur/OSM/Mapathon/SilvinoLobos.md

 * Make it orthogonal with "s"

-* When Saving add the tag: #PH, Bambari #hotosm-task-#1148, #ICRC-SilvinoLobos Pleaide 17.02.15
+* When Saving add the tag: #PH, ICRC-SilvinoLobos #hotosm-task-#1148,Pleaide 17.02.15

 * Don't forget to unlock the square!